Spectere/DotSDL/README.md

 methods.

-If you would still like to play around with DotSDL, the project can be built using Microsoft Visual Studio 2017.
-You will also need a SDL2.dll binary for each architecture that you plan to build your project against.
+If you would still like to play around with DotSDL, the project can be built using the .NET Core SDK or any IDE that support .NET Standard projects.
+You will also need a native SDL2 library for each architecture that you plan to build your project against.